Holocaust Memorial Day

 Remembering the Holocaust: Honouring Lives Lost on Holocaust Memorial Day

-Holocaust Memorial Day, observed annually on January 27th, serves as a solemn reminder of one of the darkest chapters in human history.
+Holocaust Memorial Day, observed annually, serves as a solemn reminder of one of the darkest chapters in human history.
 This day is dedicated to commemorating the millions of innocent lives lost during the Holocaust, a systematic genocide orchestrated by Adolf Hitler's Nazi regime during World War II.
 As we mark Holocaust Memorial Day, it is crucial to reflect on the atrocities committed, honour the victims, and reaffirm our commitment to preventing such horrors from happening again.

 Understanding the Holocaust: